Three Ways to Enhance the Interoperability of Cross-References in TEI XML

 is reduced considerably.
 The transcriber does not need to know anything about regular

 expressions, XPath, and replacement patterns.
-The person configuring the processor does not
+The person configuring the processor

 need to rewrite any preprocessing stylesheets.
 The syntactic and semantic interoperability

 of the Brontë TEI file is increased significantly.
-The syntactic irregularities inherent in
+The syntactic irregularities inherent

 the customary use of